 Drivers barely show any caution in areas with high foot traffic.
 Consuming alcohol or taking drugs before getting behind the wheel just reduces the driver’s awareness that much more.

-In 2023, Bakersfield saw at least 20 accidents involving drivers who were impaired by alcohol.
 The actions of intoxicated drivers are hard to predict.
-Pedestrians may not have time to notice there is something wrong with the person in the driver’s seat before a devastating impact occurs.
+Pedestrians may not have time to notice that there is something wrong with the person in the driver’s seat before a devastating impact occurs.

-The graphic below shows the incidents caused by drunk drivers involving injuries to pedestrians in the most recent years.
-You’ll see that the most recent figures have consistently been higher than pre-pandemic levels (before 2020).
+The graphic below shows the incidents caused by drunk drivers involving injuries to pedestrians in the most recent years across Kern County.

 Hope for Bakersfield Pedestrians to Arrive Home Safely